 In addition, principals are required to: develop an individual plan for each student at risk of anaphylaxis, maintain a file that lists that student’s prescriptions and emergency contacts and ensure that parents enrolling pupils supply information on a child’s allergies.

-WHAT THE Liberal government didn’t realize, is that the progress of Sabrina’s Law was not just watched by the Shannons and by relatives of anaphylactic students in Ontario, but it was also drawing attention across the United States and the rest of Canada.
+What the Liberal government didn’t realize, is that the progress of Sabrina’s Law was not just watched by relatives of anaphylactic students in Ontario, but it was also drawing attention across the United States and the rest of Canada.

-In 2004, Sabrina’s aunt Kathleen Whelan wrote to Robert F. Kennedy Jr., who was on the board of the Food Allergy Initiative (now FARE), the influential research and education organization.
-She had learned on the Internet that Kennedy has a son with peanut allergy and decided to let him know about Sabrina and how the family wanted to tell her story so that people would appreciate the gravity of anaphylaxis.
+In 2004, Sabrina’s aunt Kathleen Whelan wrote to Robert F. Kennedy Jr., who was on the board of the Food Allergy Initiative (now FARE), the nonprofit research and education organization.
+She had learned that Kennedy has a son with peanut allergy and decided to let him know about Sabrina and how the family wanted to tell her story so that people would appreciate the gravity of anaphylaxis.

-Kennedy was moved, and asked the former director of FAI to contact Whelan.
-The FAI would arrange to publish a two-page story that Whelan, a writer, had composed about Sabrina’s death in its annual gala journal.
+Kennedy was moved.
+For its annual gala journal, he asked FAI to publish a two-page story that Whelan, a writer, had composed about Sabrina’s death.
 The organization’s gala in November 2004 was held at New York’s Plaza Hotel and was a star-studded affair.
 Among the guests were Kennedy, Ron Perelman, chairman of Revlon, and his then-wife, the actress Ellen Barkin.
-As guests dined on fine cuisine and raised tens of thousands of dollars for research, they also read Whelan’s words about her niece – and the hole her death left in so many hearts.
+As guests dined and raised tens of thousands of dollars for research, they also read Whelan’s words about her niece – and the hole her death left in so many hearts.

 Sabrina’s family impressed FAI and Rachel Sanzari, who was its administrator.
 “It’s just amazing that they took a tragedy and used it to make anaphylaxis an issue,” she said in May 2005.
 A law in a province the size of Ontario “will serve as a model here in the United States.”
 [Editor’s note: Today, there are several comprehensive state allergy laws and policies in the U.S., and a section in the federal FAAMA act of 2011.]